kyoto-framework/kyoto/docs/extended-features/server-side-actions.md

 At the end of an action the layout will be restored.

 !!! note
-Don't forget to set default display for loading elements like spinners and loaders
+    Don't forget to set a default display for loading elements like spinners and loaders.

 Usage: